 The best coffee on Main St. can be had at Gotham City Comics ("it's a graphic novel!").
 They even have comics and card games, and once they find someone who can alphabetize properly I'll be able to tell you more about them.

-Looking for a lower receiver here in the Valley?
+Looking for a lower receiver for your AR-15 here in the Valley?
 Try Quentin Defense in Gilbert or Sun Devil Manufacturing here in Mesa.